intellipeer/greency/README.md

 ![Greency Experience](public/experience.png)

-React is avery popular open source, front end [Javascript web framework and library](https://reactjs.org/) for creating user interfaces (UIs) and components.
+**React** is a very popular open source, front end [Javascript web framework and library](https://reactjs.org/) for creating user interfaces (UIs) and components.
 It is created and maintained by Facebook.
 React UI components are the building blocks of a React application.
 React is very suitable for building user interfaces for small and large applications by engineering teams.

+**Material-UI** are React components that implement Google's Material Design.
+Material Design is a design system popularized by Google which encapsulates their design principles and guidelines.
+With Material-UI, we can bring Google's Material Design to our React app.
+Using Material-UI with React provides a set of consistent design and user experience. material-UI can help you make beautiful apps.
+A variety of Material UI designs can be found [here](https://material-ui.com/discover-more/showcase/).

+The Grid Component

+In this tutorial, we will create an Internet of Things (IoT) Dashboard UI.
+[Grid](https://material-ui.com/components/grid/) is very valuable for building dashboards, e-commerce sites, blogs, portfolios, to mention a few.
+The grid adapts to screen size and orientation.
+This component can be used to showcase images, products, and people.

+If you'd like to see the source code on Github and demo of this project, you can view them here: [demo](https://greency.vercel.app/) | [source code](https://github.com/intellipeer/greency)

+# Let's Get Started!

+# Setting up your Greency App

+## Requirements

+- Install npm on your computer.
+- Install the latest version of Node.js or higher on your computer.
+- Open a text editor (IDE) such as Visual Studio Code to build our project.
+- Basic understanding of HTML, CSS, Javascript, JSX, and the Terminal.